Cycling

 The following activities can be found helpful for developing bilateral coordination:

-• Holding the paper with one hand and cutting it with scissor with the other hand.
+- Holding the paper with one hand and cutting it with scissors with the other hand.

-• Jumping, pushing/pulling trolleys in the grocery store or at airport.
+- Jumping, pushing/pulling trolleys in the grocery store or at the airport.

-• Playing obstacle race: can be done at home by putting pillows, chairs, toys as obstacles.
+- Playing obstacle race: can be done at home by putting pillows, chairs, and toys as obstacles.

 a.
-Using a flashlight in a dark room and making left to right, right to left, up-down, down-up patterns with it on the wall and asking your child to follow the light.
+Using a flashlight in a dark room and making left-to-right, right-to-left, up-down, and down-up patterns with it on the wall and asking your child to follow the light.

 c.
-Solving maze, puzzles, jumping over the puddles, obstacles can also help/
+Solving mazes, puzzles, and jumping over puddles, and obstacles can also help/

-6. Vision: Keeping a check on visual challenges and also making sure that he is wearing his glasses at all times is one of the most ignored but extremely important point.
+6. Vision: Keeping a check on visual challenges and also making sure that he is wearing his glasses at all times is one of the most ignored but extremely important points.

 7. Core strength exercises: Simple exercises like rope walk ( you can put the rope on the floor), crab walk, making a bridge, leg lifts, snake curls, climbing up an inclined slide etc. can be good exercises for core strength.